Xaveh/LitraterService/.github/instructions/general.instructions.md

 - Use appsettings.Development.json for local development settings, even if it’s ignored by git.
 Do not store secrets or production settings here.
 - Use the Directory.Build.props file to define common properties for the solution.
 - Use the Directoy.Packages.props file to define common package versions for the solution.
+- Use powershell compatible scripts for build and deployment tasks.